AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/catGT_helper/README.md

 CatGT Helper
 ==============
-Python wrapper for CatGT a C++ console application for preprocessing data collected by SpikeGLX.
-See the README for CatGT for details CatGT calling and parameters.
+Python wrapper for CatGT, a C++ command application written by Bill Karsh for preprocessing data collected by SpikeGLX.
+CatGT can also scan the Neuropixels sync signal and auxiliary data to extract pulse edges for synchronization across data streams.
+See the README for CatGT for details about parameters.

 Dependencies
 ------------